 We have agreements with two former insurance carriers pursuant to which the carriers reimburse us for a portion of our past and future lead pigment litigation defense costs.
 We are not able to determine how much we will ultimately recover from these carriers for past defense costs incurred by us, because of certain issues that arise regarding which past defense costs qualify for reimbursement.
 While we continue to seek additional insurance recoveries, we do not know if we will be successful in obtaining reimbursement for either defense costs or indemnity.
 We have not considered any additional potential insurance recoveries in determining accruals for lead pigment or asbestos litigation matters.
-Any additional insurance recoveries would be recognized when the receipt is probable and the amount is determinable.

 We recognize insurance recoveries in income only when receipt of the recovery is probable and we are able to reasonably estimate the amount of the recovery.
+For a complete discussion of certain litigation involving NL and certain of their former insurance carriers, refer to our 2007 Annual Report.